Long Island University: Athletics

-Spirit Teams

-Unification

 On October 3, 2018, Long Island University announced that it was unifying the athletic programs of its two campuses into one Division I program, effective with the 2019–20 academic year.
-The unified LIU program will continue to sponsor all varsity sports that either campus sponsored before the merger.
 The new program's nickname of Sharks was announced on May 15, 2019.
 The Sharks retain the Brooklyn campus's affiliation in the Northeast Conference.

 The Sharks added two completely new women's sports effective in 2019–20.
 Shortly before the athletic merger was announced, LIU Brooklyn announced that it would add women's ice hockey; that sport will carry over to the unified program.
 Shortly after the merger announcement, LIU announced it would add women's water polo, placing that sport in the Metro Atlantic Athletic Conference.